SydneyDoemel/week5_day2/README.txt

 HOME PAGE:
-    -Displays the current rankings on the home page (if info is saved to database)
+    -Displays the current rankings/total points on the home page (if info is saved to database)

 SEARCH CHARACTERS:
-    -Not really a necessary page, but I wanted the user to be able to search the stats before saving the character
+    -Not really a necessary page, but I wanted the user to be able to see the stats before saving a character

 SAVE CHARACTERS:
-    -If the user has not saved any characters, it displays a form to save 5 characters.
+    -If user has not saved any characters: displays form to save 5 characters.
     You have to add all five at once (I know how to fix this but didn't have time.)
-    -If the user HAS saved their 5 characters already, this page shows the characters you have saved and gives you the option to update/ change individual characters.
+    -If user has saved their 5 characters: displays saved characters and gives option to update/change individual characters.

-PROFILE/SETTINGS
+PROFILE/SETTINGS DROPDOWN
-    -Can edit personal information and view your saved pokes
+    -Can edit personal information and view saved pokes